ut-beg-texnet/eqcct/eqcctpro/README.md

 # EQCCTPro: powerful seismic event detection toolkit

-EQCCTPro is a high-performace seismic event detection and processing framework that leverages EQCCT to process seismic data efficiently.
+EQCCTPro is a high-performace seismic event detection and processing framework that leverages DL-pickers, like EQCCT, to process seismic data efficiently.
 It enables users to fully leverage the computational ability of their computing resources for maximum performance for simultaneous seismic waveform processing, achieving real-time performance by identifying and utilizing the optimal computational configurations for their hardware.
 More information about the development, capabilities, and real-world applications about EQCCTPro can be read about in our research publication here.

 ## Features
 - Supports both CPU and GPU execution